cucumber/docs/content/docs/cucumber/api.md

 The default option for `strict` is `false`.

-For example if you want to tell Cucumber to print code snippets for missing step definitions use the plugin `summary`, you can specify it like this:
+For example if you want to tell Cucumber to print code snippets for missing step definitions use the `summary` plugin, you can specify it like this:

 ```java
 package com.example;